enjaku4/rabarber/README.md

   end
 end
 ```
-This means that `admin` and `manager` have access to all actions inside `Crm::BaseController` and its children, while the `accountant` role has access only to actions in `InvoicesController` and its possible children.
-Users with the `marketer` role can see only the dashboard in this example.
+This means that `admin` and `manager` have access to all the actions inside `Crm::BaseController` and its children, while `accountant` role has access only to the actions in `Crm::InvoicesController` and its possible children.
+Users with `marketer` role can only see the dashboard in this example.

-Roles (as well as actions) can be omitted:
+Roles can also be omitted:

 ```rb
 class OrdersController < ApplicationController